-month before working out the gain.
-For assets bought since, the gain is generally the excess of proceeds
+to that month before working out the gain.
+For assets bought since, the gain is generally the

-CGT is taxed, reported and paid in conjunction with income tax, and the details are given on
+CGT is self-assessed, reported and paid in conjunction with income tax, and the details are given on

-has been owned.
-Assets owned before April 1998 only count the complete years of ownership after 5 April
+asset has been owned.
+Assets owned before April 1998 only count the complete years of ownership after

 Business assets (BA) have a more generous rate of taper relief:

 - any shares in an employer company, which has to be a trading company if the employee owns over 10%.

 - any shares in unquoted trading companies.

 - buildings let by a landlord to an unquoted trading company or unincorporated trade.